AbeleAtresso/learning-journal-1/REVISIONS_AND_THE_CLOUD.md

 ### Steps to make changes on a local computer:
 1. Open the GitHub repository, click the green "Clone or download" button and click the copy icon.
 2. Open the terminal application on my computer.
-Type `cd ~/DeltaV/102` to point to a directory made specifically for this class.
+Type `cd ~/your/file/path` to point to a directory made specifically for this class.
-3. Type `git clone https://github.com/mlhaus/learning-journal.git` to make a copy of the repository.
+3. Type `git clone https://github.com/mlhaus/learning-journal.git` to make a copy of this repository.
 4. Type `cd learning-journal` to move into my repo directory.
 5. Type `code .` to open the files in VS Code.
 6. Use VS Code to organize and edit files according to the directions.